-- The need to build a retention strategy for the Group Chief Executive Officer, as part of the potential renewal of his mandate in 2023 - The significant change in scope of the company since his last term, including the acquisition of Borsa Italiana - Market Capitalisation increased by 46% between 31/12/2019 and 31/12/2022 - Revenues increased by 109% between 31/12/2019 and 31/12/2022 - Headcount increased by 104% between 31/12/2019 and 31/12/2022 - c.
-The coherence with external benchmarks as described above - d.
-The absence of increase of the Annual Fixed Salary since his reappointment as Group Chief Executive Officer in 2019 and the coherence with external benchmarks, the Supervisory Board has unanimously approved to set the salary of the Group Chief Executive Officer at €1,000,000 as from 1 March 2023, in line with the Remuneration committee recommendation.
+- a. the need to build a retention strategy for the Group Chief Executive Officer, as part of the potential renewal of his mandate in 2023; - b. the significant change in scope of the Company since his last term, including the acquisition of Borsa Italiana: - Market Capitalisation increased by 46% between 31 December 2019 and 31 December 2022, - revenues increased by 109% between 31 December 2019 and 31 December 2022, - headcount increased by 104% between 31 December 2019 and 31 December 2022: - c. the coherence with external benchmarks as described above; - d. the absence of increase of the Annual Fixed Salary since his reappointment as Group Chief Executive Officer in 2019.

+Considering Stéphane Boujnah has successfully led Euronext's expansion and diversification strategy via optimal capital allocation and cost discipline, while strengthening Euronext's core businesses, the need to build a retention strategy for the Group Chief Executive Officer, and the coherence with external benchmarks, the Supervisory Board has unanimously approved to set the salary of the Group Chief Executive Officer at €1,000,000 as from 1 March 2023, in line with the Remuneration Committee recommendation.
 This represents a year on year increase of 21% and a CAGR increase of 4.5% since his hiring in 2015.

-Considering Stéphane Boujnah has successfully led Euronext's expansion and diversification strategy via optimal capital allocation and cost discipline, while strengthening Euronext's core businesses, the need to build a retention strategy for the Group Chief Executive Officer, performance targets aligned with the strategic initiatives in the shorter term, whilst contributing to long term value creation

-4.4.3.3 Short Term Incentive (STI)
+4.4.3.3 Short Term Incentive ("STI")

 The STI for the Managing Board is paid on a yearly basis in cash.
-The objective of this STI is to ensure that the Managing Board is well incentivised to achieve operational
+The objective of this STI is to ensure that the Managing Board is well incentivised to achieve operational performance targets aligned with the strategic initiatives in the shorter term, whilst contributing to long term value creation.